 In many cases, a plaintiff can receive more money when he or she can prove that something distracted the other driver, compared to if the other driver was operating the vehicle diligently.
 It is typically easier to prove negligence in distracted driving cases using eyewitness testimony and other evidence from the crash.
 It may even be possible to sue a third party for causing the driver’s distraction.
 Some examples might be the passenger in the vehicle or the developer of the app the driver was using.
 There was a recent lawsuit against Snapchat for this reason, although the judge ruled in favor of the defendant.

 Another reason plaintiffs may be eligible for greater compensation in distracted driving accidents is the opportunity for punitive damages.
 Punitive damages are rare in personal injury claims, but they are possible.
 The court may award punitive damages to punish a defendant for intentional misconduct or gross negligence.
 Since cell phone usage is a commonly understood risk while driving, the courts may assert that the driver knew or reasonably should have known of the risk of harm and was therefore grossly negligent in performing the activity anyway.
-Speaking with an attorney can help an injured party valuate a specific distracted-driving claim in Miami.
+Speaking with a motorcycle accident attorney can help an injured party evaluate a specific distracted-driving claim in Miami.